 Securing and completing an internship is a two-semester process!

-Therefore, we recommend that students meet with their Internship Specialist or Faculty Internship Supervisor to discuss the Academic Internship search and application process within the first two weeks of the semester prior to their planned internship.*
+Therefore, we recommend that students meet with their Internship Specialist to discuss the Academic Internship search and application process within the first two weeks of the semester prior to their planned internship.*

 *Students should be aware that some organizations, such as those in Business and Finance, may start recruiting for interns one year in advance.